AdrianaVega97/ml-project/README.md

 2 Models stand out: the convolution and the transformer ones.
 The transformer one could be improved more by training more epochs as we see the test loss keep reducing (but we wanted to evaluate and compare the models on the same hyper parameters).
 We could also improve them by adding more depths in the feature extraction layer.

 But the results are already quite interesting.
 I have tested myself with my own playlists and I found the results satisfying.
-Some outliers were predicted but the models had mostly recommended me songs that were in adequation with my playlist.
+Some outliers were predicted but the models had mostly recommended me songs that were in concert with my playlist.
-#### Graph-based approach

-Neural network collaborative filtering for playlist completion:
+#### Approach 3 - Graph based (Aborted)

-We are exploring some graph-based approaches for playlist completion: the basic idea is to first derive the songs-playlists bipartite graph from the dataset, then use  the methods from common graph neural network and collaborative filtering (NGCF) (2) to learn the graph embeddings of songs and playlists based on observed interactions and make prediction.
+We have explored some graph-based approaches for playlist completion, one of which is Neural network collaborative filtering.
+The basic idea is to first derive the songs-playlists bipartite graph from the dataset, then use the methods from common graph neural network and collaborative filtering (NGCF) (2) to learn the graph embeddings of songs and playlists based on observed interactions and make prediction.

 The model is built on top of GNNs, which aims to capture the collaborative signal as well as graph structure between music and playlist.
 The design of the network is first construct the music-playlist bipartite graph, then concatenate the embeddings of music and playlist from different levels of propagations of GNN layers to construct the final embedding of music and playlist.
 For prediction, the inner product of learned playlist embeddings and music embeddings are used to calculate the preference of one playlist to a specific song.
 For optimization, the negative labels are unseen combinations among music and playlist while the positive labels are observed pairs of music and playlist.
 We tried to use 80% of the dataset for training and the rest for testing.
-However, the training process for this model is time consuming especially for the propagation part, by the end of the midterm due, the training process is still undergoing.
-Later we will try to lower the propagation level and then take advantage of other training resources to speed up the training process.
+However, the training process for this model is time-consuming especially for the propagation part, by the end of the midterm due, the training process is still undergoing.

+Eventually, we ended up aborting this approach due to infeasibility.

-### Genre classification
+### Supervised Learning Part 2 - Music genre classification

 For genre classification, the ground truth labels are obtained from [MSD Allmusic Top Genre Dataset (Top-MAGD)](http://www.ifs.tuwien.ac.at/mir/msd/download.html), a subset of Million Song Dataset.
 This dataset contains ground truth genre classifications of 406427 songs from the MSD in 13 genres.
 Below is a table of distribution of the ground truth labels over 13 genres: